Peter Arnell: Career

-He remained chairman and Chief Creative Officer until 2011, when he left Omnicom amidst disputes with the company which were then settled in 2012.
+Arnell remained chairman and Chief Creative Officer until 2011, when he left Omnicom amidst disputes with the company which were then settled in 2012.

 Arnell founded Intellectual Capital Investments (ICI) in New York City in 2011.
 In 2013, Arnell worked with former Prime Minister Thaksin Shinawatra to create ThaiWorks for SMEs (small and medium enterprises), artisans and OTOP's of Thailand.
 He has also worked with GNC, Digicel, Fontainebleau Resorts and Lowe's Home Improvement.

 In 2014, Arnell's photography was showcased in Milk Gallery in New York City.

 Arnell, in his role as chief brand and design officer for Fontainebleau Development, designed the animation for the Times Square Ball for New Years' celebrations of 2024.
 The 'bow tie' design Arnell used connected the New Years event with the 70th anniversary of the opening of the Fontainebleau Miami Beach and the inaugural opening of the Fontainebleau Las Vegas hotels.

-He also was responsible for the architecture and design of the "Hall of Excellence," a museum housed in the Fontainebleau Las Vegas featuring sports memorabilia from the collections of Tom Brady and Jim Gray, which opened in early 2024.
+Arnell was also responsible for the design and architecture of the "Hall of Excellence," a museum housed in the Fontainebleau Las Vegas featuring sports memorabilia from the collections of Tom Brady and Jim Gray, which opened in early 2024.

+In early 2026, Arnell created a commercial for Make America Healthy Again (MAHA) featuring Mike Tyson, which aired during Super Bowl LX.

+In May 2026, the White House named Arnell the first Chief Brand Architect of the United States of America, a founding role within the National Design Studio, where he serves alongside U.S. Chief Design Officer Joe Gebbia to help implement Executive Order 14338, "Improving Our Nation Through Better Design.".